AdaptedMindDev/CodingChallengeNickCage/README.md

 2) Alice clicks "Play" to go to the **Play Screen**
    - The picture of the chosen Nick moves to a random location within the bounding box
 3) Alice clicks on the Nick inside the bounding box
-   - A star flys from the picture of Nick into the cage in the top area
+   - (Bonus) A star flys from the picture of Nick into the cage in the top area
    - The picture of Nick moves to a new location inside the bounding box
    - The picture sparkles when it reaches its new location
    - The specified number of points are added to Alice's total score up top